stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 <!--more-->

 ## Prepare the Environment
-1. Install [Google SDK](https://cloud.google.com/sdk/), if you use Cloud Shell, enable the [boost mode](https://cloud.google.com/shell/docs/features#boost_mode).
+Step 1: Install [Google SDK](https://cloud.google.com/sdk/), if you use Cloud Shell, enable the [boost mode](https://cloud.google.com/shell/docs/features#boost_mode).
 The following steps are tested in Cloud Shell.

-2. Run this command in the service project to check if any subnet and secondary ranges are usable:
+Step 2: Run this command in the service project to check if any subnet and secondary ranges are usable:

 ```
 gcloud container subnets list-usable \